Available on Observe plans. Book a call with our Sales team, to learn more about Scale plan features.

 When downgrading to a plan that doesn't support console tracking, error capturing will no longer work and no console information will be recorded.
 The console tracking option will be greyed out in your site settings, and the related checkbox will remain 'checked' or 'unchecked' based on what was configured at the time of the downgrade.

 If you upgrade your Hotjar Site to an Observe Scale plan in the future, the console tracking feature will resume based on your previously saved configurations.
 Console tracking will not work unless the Site is on an Observe Scale plan, regardless of the greyed out configurations.
-Errors that occur while the site is on a non-Scale plan will not be recorded even if the checkbox is 'checked'.
+Errors that occur while the site is on a different plan will not be recorded even if the checkbox is 'checked'.

 Can I see an overview of all the errors occurring on my site?